SparebankenVest/azure-key-vault-to-kubernetes/docs/content/components/3-when-to-use-which.md

 ---
 title: "When to use which?"
-metaTitle: "when to use which"
+metaTitle: "When to use which"
-metaDescription: "when to use which"
+metaDescription: "Learn when to use the controller or the env-injector with Azure Key Vault to Kubernetes."
 ---

 ### Recommendation is to install both